cyberBritt/FUTURE_CS_02/README.md

 ## 📌 Project Objective

-The goal of this project was to simulate the responsibilities of a Security Operations Center (SOC) analyst by:
+The goal of this project was to simulate the responsibilities of a SOC analyst by:

 - Investigating user activity logs for anomalies
 - Detecting malware, suspicious logins, and access attempts